 - Either the front crawl or the breaststroke for the final 100 yards

 - Can you retrieve a weight from the bottom of the pool within a time limit of 1 minute and 40 seconds?

 Beginning in the water, you must swim for 20 yards using either the front crawl or the breaststroke.
-Then, you must complete a surface dive in order to “rescue” a 10-lb weight that is 7–10 ft below the surface.
+You must then complete a surface dive to “rescue” a 10-weight that is 7–10 ft below the surface.
 Once the weight is retrieved, you must swim back to the point where you started (a distance of 20 yards) and get out of the pool without using steps or a ladder.

 - Slide-In Entry